notnotnithin/AWS-Certified-Cloud-Practitioner-Notes/sections/10-Leveraging-AWS-Global-Infrastructure.md

 - Low-latency access to on-premises systems
 - Local data processing - data may never leave your on-premise system and never go to the cloud
 - Data residency
-- Easier migration from on-premises to AWS Outpose and then to the cloud
+- Easier migration from on-premises to AWS Outpost, and then to the cloud
 - Fully managed service - AWS manages these servers for you
 - Some services that work on Outposts:
   - EC2